jyotisman-ds/Breast_cancer_study-/README.md

 - Here, we use sklearn's support vector classifier (SVC) and also a gradient boosted tree to train our model.

-- Finally, a grid search is employed to find the best parameters for the model.
+- A grid search is employed to find the best parameters for the model.
+Finally, a feature selection method provided by the [yellowbrick](https://www.scikit-yb.org/en/latest/) module from sklearn helps confirm our ideas explored using seaborn.

+## Credits
+The exploratory data analysis in this project is part of a [guided project](https://www.coursera.org/projects/exploratory-data-analysis-seaborn) in coursera.